godotengine/godot-docs/classes/class_array.rst

 - void **shuffle** **(** **)**

-Shuffle the array such that the items will have a random order.
+Shuffles the array such that the items will have a random order.

 .. _class_Array_method_size:

 - :ref:`int<class_int>` **size** **(** **)**

-Return the amount of elements in the array.
+Returns the number of elements in the array.

 .. _class_Array_method_sort:

 - void **sort** **(** **)**

-Sort the array using natural order.
+Sorts the array.
+Note: strings are sorted in alphabetical, not natural order.

 .. _class_Array_method_sort_custom:

 - void **sort_custom** **(** :ref:`Object<class_Object>` obj, :ref:`String<class_String>` func **)**

-Sort the array using a custom method.
+Sorts the array using a custom method.
 The arguments are an object that holds the method and the name of such method.
 The custom method receives two arguments (a pair of elements from the array) and must return true if the first argument is less than the second, and return false otherwise.

 **Note:** you cannot randomize the return value as the heapsort algorithm expects a deterministic result.
 Doing so will result in unexpected behavior.